apache/gobblin/gobblin-docs/adaptors/Hive-Avro-To-ORC-Converter.md

 # Job Config Properties

-These are some of the job config properties used by `KafkaSource` and `KafkaExtractor`.
+These are some of the job config properties used by `HiveAvroToOrcSource` and `HiveConvertExtractor`.

 <table style="table-layout: fixed; width: 100%">
   <col width="20%">